delucis/apples/README.md

 ### Set-up

-1. Use [`ci-wp-dev`](https://github.com/delucis/ci-wp-dev) to set up a development environment & bootstrap dependencies (including this theme repo).
+1. Use [`apples-wp-dev`](https://github.com/delucis/apples-wp-dev) to set up a development environment & bootstrap dependencies (including this theme repo).

-2. Once `ci-wp-dev` is up and running, `cd` to the theme directory:
+2. Once `apples-wp-dev` is up and running, `cd` to the theme directory:

     ```sh
     cd wordpress/wp-content/themes/apples